 - The balance in the stock premium account cannot be used for any general purposes.
 There are specific and exclusive purposes mentioned in the by-laws of the company for which the stock premium account balance can be utilized.

-- The premium received on stock cannot be utilized for the distribution of dividend to the shareholders of the company.
+- The premium received on stock cannot be utilized for the distribution of dividends to the shareholders of the company.

 - The Operating losses of the company also cannot be set off with the amount of premium received on the stock.

-- The premium received on stock can be utilized for the issue of bonus shares to the shareholders of the company.
+- It can be utilized for the issue of bonus shares to the shareholders of the company.
 Also, the expenses for the issue of new shares can also be incurred from the balance of the stock.

-It is extra amount received by the company over its face value at the time of issue of the shares.
+It is the extra amount received by the company over its face value at the time of the issue of the shares.
 This account appears on the liabilities side of the balance sheet.
 Under the liabilities section, the securities Premium account appears under “Shareholders equity”.
-The premium received on stock does not appear in the income statement or profit and loss account.
-There are various specific purposes, for which the balance in stock premium account/securities premium account can be utilized.
+It does not appear in the income statement or profit and loss account.
+There are various specific purposes, for which the balance in the stock premium account/securities premium account can be utilized.

 This is a guide to Premium on Stock.
-Here we also discuss the definition and examples of premium on stock along with important points and disadvantages.
+Here we also discuss the definition and examples along with important points and disadvantages.
 You may also have a look at the following articles to learn more –